 There’s also the worrying question of how eating certain omega-3 fatty acid foods during pregnancy such as oily fish could expose your precious, growing baby to pollutants like mercury, dioxins and PCBs.
 For that reason, the NHS currently advises expectant mothers to eat only two portions of fish such as fresh tuna, salmon or sardines, meaning some of the best omega-3 fatty acids foods for pregnancy are off the daily menu.

 That’s why taking the best fish oil supplement for pregnancy you can find is such a good idea.
-Choosing one that is pure, safe and publishes its test results, such as Mums & Bumps (previously Bump & Glory) from Bare Biology, means you’ll be able to meet your pregnancy Omega 3 dietary requirements, in a form that’s both easy to take and free from harmful toxins.
+Choosing one that is pure, safe and publishes its test results, such as Mums & Bumps capsules, means you’ll be able to meet your pregnancy omega-3 dietary requirements, in a form that’s both easy to take and free from harmful toxins.

 Can I take omega-3 in pregnancy?